 1. Go to the free museums

-You can visit the 9/11 Memorial for free on Tuesdays after 5 pm.
+You can visit the 9/11 Memorial at the New World Trade Center for free on Tuesdays after 5 pm.
 The MET and American Natural History Museum are by donation only.
-The MoMA is free after 4 pm on Fridays!
+The MoMA is free after 4 pm on Fridays.

 The Guggenheim is pay-what-you-can on Saturday nights, as is the Frick Collection on Wednesdays from 2pm-6pm.
 The Jewish Museum is free on Saturdays.
 Basically, all of the big time museums have some form of a free or affordable entrance at one point or another!